HIST 5803F: Women, Gender, and Sexuality History: Foundations

 Instructor: Professor Susan Whitney

-Course assignments and evaluation: In addition to informed participation in weekly seminar discussions, students will be most likely be responsible for writing two short critical reading responses, a proposal and annotated bibliography, and a 10-12pp paper due at the end of the term.
-This paper will explore the work of a leading historian of women, gender, or sexuality of the student’s choice.
-Students are encouraged to select an historian whose body of work is relevant to their own M.A. research.
-Directions and strategies for all written assignments will be discussed extensively during our seminar discussions.
+Course assignments and evaluation: Students will be expected to participate in an informed and active manner during weekly seminar discussions and to complete up to two short critical reading responses, a proposal and annotated bibliography, and a 10-12pp paper, due at the end of the term.
+This paper will explore the work of a leading historian of women, gender, or sexuality.
+Students are encouraged to choose an historian whose work is relevant for their own M.A. research.
+Directions and strategies for all written assignments will be discussed extensively during our seminar discussions and posted on Brightspace.

-Professor Whitney will also meet individually online early in the term with students to discuss their interests, experiences, and expectations.
+Professor Whitney will meet early in the term with individual students (probably over Zoom) to discuss their academic background, interests, and goals.

-Students from academic programs other than History are welcome in the course.
-However, they are forewarned that this is a course in women’s, gender, and sexuality history, not in women’s studies.
-Background in history is advantageous, but not essential.
+Note to students from other academic disciplines: Women’s and gender historians have long incorporated interdisciplinary approaches and students from academic programs other than History are welcome in the course.
+They are forewarned, however, that this is a course in women’s, gender, and sexuality history, not in women’s studies.
+A background in history is advantageous, although not required or essential.

 Questions?
 Please feel free to contact Professor Whitney at Susan.Whitney@carleton.ca if you would like more information about the course before it begins.